Denver Weather: The Break Is Almost Over, Big Summer Heat Returns Soon!

-DENVER (CBS4) – The summer cold front responsible for Denver’s coolest day in four weeks on Tuesday will linger near the Front Range for Wednesday as well.
-That means one more day with cooler than normal temperatures and another round of afternoon thunderstorms.
+DENVER (CBS4) – The summer cold front responsible for Denver’s coolest day in four weeks on Tuesday will linger near Colorado’s Front Range for Wednesday as well.
+That means one more day with cooler-than-normal temperatures and another round of afternoon thunderstorms.

 The Denver, Boulder, and Fort Collins areas will reach the lower 80s on Wednesday or just a couple degrees warmer than it was on Tuesday.
 Then temperatures will soar back into the 90s on Thursday and should stay there for the foreseeable future including this upcoming weekend.